 Among the premiered works are Richard Wagner's Meistersinger Prelude (1862) and Johannes Brahms’ Violin Concerto (1879), which each received their world premieres in the Gewandhaus, conducted by the composers themselves.

 The nine symphonies of Ludwig van Beethoven received their first ever performance as a complete cycle, during the composer's lifetime, in the Gewandhaus’ 1825/26 season.
 During his tenure as Gewandhauskapellmeister, Felix Mendelssohn premiered a number of his works, including his Scottish Symphony and Violin Concerto in E minor.
 Mendelssohn also conducted the first performances of symphonies of Robert Schumann and of Franz Schubert's C major Symphony The Great.

-Andris Nelson makes his London debut as Kapellmeister of the Gewandhausorchester in two very special concerts here at Southbank Centre in October.
-Some tickets for both performances are still available.
+Andris Nelson made his London debut as Kapellmeister of the Gewandhausorchester in two very special concerts here at Southbank Centre in October 2018.

 Our 2018/19 Classical Season includes a great range of new music and premieres, as well as long-standing favourites from established orchestras and performers.